Designing and developing a heart abnormality detection and emergency medical response system for senior citizens

 We then went on to create a low-fidelity hand-drawn prototype of what the application and wearable screens would look like:

 Phone screens showing the users vitals and the alert cancelled screen; Wearable screens showing the current vitals and alert screen

-We ran a cognitive walkthrough and usability testing study, with 2 participants for the walkthrough and 5 for the usability testing.
+We ran a cognitive walkthrough and usability test, with 7 participants.
 Our tasks were primarily centered around making sure the application was intuitive for users, from creating an account to viewing and sharing their data.

 Our findings from the walkthrough and testing:

-All of our users agreed that it would be easy for someone with minimal tech skills to navigate the app as there are not many buttons to press and the instructions are easy to follow.
+All of our users agreed that it would be easy for someone with minimal tech skills to navigate the app and the instructions are easy to follow.

-The idea of being able to fetch medical history for a customized period of time was popular with multiple users.
+Being able to fetch medical history for a customized period of time was appreciated.

 Seeing their vitals in real-time on the dashboard was a major plus for all the users.

-3 of our users commented on how the wearable was very convenient and discreet.
+3 users commented on how the wearable was convenient and discreet.

-Some of the wordings for sections in the app were confusing, so we decided to reword them more simply in our next iteration.
+Some of the labels were confusing, so we decided to reword them more simply in our next iteration.